ProjectTorreyPines/FUSE.jl/docs/src/develop.md

 ## Examples

-The `FUSE_examples` repository contains jupyter notebook that showcase some possible uses of FUSE.
+The [FUSE_examples repository](https://github.com/ProjectTorreyPines/FUSE_examples) contains jupyter notebook that showcase some possible uses of FUSE.

 !!! note
-    When pushing changes to in a jupyter notebook, make sure that all the output cells are cleared!
+    When committing changes to in a jupyter notebook, make sure that all the output cells are cleared!
 This is important to keep the size of the repository in check.

 ## Using Revise.jl

 Install [Revise.jl](https://github.com/timholy/Revise.jl) to modify code and use the changes without restarting Julia.
 We recommend adding `import Revise` to your `~/.julia/config/startup.jl` to automatically import Revise at the beginning of all Julia sessions.
 This can be done by running:

 ```bash
 fusebot install_revise